nodejs/node/deps/v8/benchmarks/README.txt

 typos in the DeltaBlue implementation.
 Changed the Splay benchmark to avoid converting the same numeric key to a string over and over again and to avoid inserting and removing the same element repeatedly thus increasing pressure on the memory subsystem.
+Changed the RegExp benchmark to exercise the regular expression engine on different input strings.

 Furthermore, the benchmark runner was changed to run the benchmarks for at least a few times to stabilize the reported numbers on slower